zcarson1114/examples/unittesting.examples/cpp-discord/README.md

 Obtain the valid bot token from Discord's developer portal.
 Create a `.env` file from `env.template`, and replace `token` with the one you obtained.
 Make sure that the `.env` file is in the working directory where you run the binary.

+For example, if you have `.env` on the same level as this readme file, you can run the binary from the same level using relative path `./build/bot`.